Judicial Redress Act

 Ore. – Ban the Box

 On June 25 Oregon Governor Kate Brown signed House Bill 3025, making Oregon the latest state to enact “ban-the-box” legislation.
-Beginning on January 1, 2016, an employer in Oregon may not require an applicant to disclose a criminal conviction on an employment application or at any time prior to an initial interview.
-If the employer does not conduct an interview, then the employer may not require the applicant to disclose a criminal conviction prior to making a conditional offer of employment.
+Beginning on January 1, 2016, an employer in Oregon may not require an candidate to disclose a criminal conviction on an employment application or at any time prior to an initial interview.
+If the employer does not conduct an interview, then the employer may not require the candidate to disclose a criminal conviction prior to making a conditional offer of employment.

 The bill is a watered-down version from what lawmakers first proposed.
-The original House Bill 3025 would have prohibited employers from conducting a background check before a conditional job offer while the amended and enacted version allows them to discuss an applicant’s criminal record at an interview.
+The original House Bill 3025 would have prohibited employers from conducting a background check before a conditional job offer while the amended and enacted version allows them to discuss an candidate’s criminal record at an interview.
 The measure passed the House in April by a 33-27 vote while the Senate approved it by a 21-8 margin in June.

 The law provides exceptions: